CFHS code : BE43

 Benjamin Brown (1818 – 16 April 1877)

-In 1858 Benjamin became the new master of the Cavendish Grammar School in Cavendish, Suffolk.
-The Suffolk and Essex Free Press reported from the school at the end of the year ‘everyone semed so thoroughly satisfied with the system of the newly appointed master…whose ability and cleverness in school management and his attention to his duties has made a marked impression upon the govenernor and feoffee whose choice agurs well for the success of our school’.
+The Suffolk and Essex Free Press reported from the school at the end of 1858 ‘everyone semed so thoroughly satisfied with the system of the newly appointed master…whose ability and cleverness in school management and his attention to his duties has made a marked impression upon the govenernor and feoffee whose choice agurs well for the success of our school’.
 However three years later the school went into receivership and as a result the contents were sold in May 1861 to pay creditors.
 The sale consisted of all the family’s private furniture (including handsome window curtains, 4 lounge chairs in Morocco, chintz furniture and bedding) as well as the school effects (800 volumes of books, valuable case of maps, 32 iron bedsteads and bedding, 50 pairs of blankets).
 The auctioneer advertised the sale as ‘the above house and school furniture has been purchased new, regardless of expense within the last three years, and will be sold without reserve’.
 Benjamin was dismissed in October 1861 due to ‘his late pecuniary embarassment’.
 He was requested to leave the school house by 21 December – interesting given all the furniture etc. had already been sold some months before!
 One wonders wether the death of Emily ad an impact on Benjamin’s running of the school.

 Rebecca Ann Brown (née Courtney) (c.1823 – 21 January 1907)